Haldane's decompression model: Schrötter

 Anton Hermann Victor Thomas Schrötter (5 August 1870 – 6 January 1928), an Austrian physiologist and physician who was a native of Vienna, was a pioneer of aviation and hyperbaric medicine, and made important contributions in the study of decompression sickness.
 He studied medicine and natural sciences at the Universities of Vienna and Strasbourg, earning his medical degree in 1894, and during the following year receiving his doctorate of philosophy.
 He was active in many fields of medicine and physiology.
 His first interest from 1895 was the investigation and combating of caisson disease, and during his tenure in Nussdorf he studied the numerous diseases that have occurred and was looking for ways of treatment and prevention.

 His published report in 1900 with Dr. Richard Heller and Dr. Wilhelm Mager, on air pressure disease is considered the basic German-language work of diving and hyperbaric medicine.
 Schrötter, Heller and Mager framed rules for safe decompression and believed that the decompression rate of one atmosphere (atm) per 20 minutes would be safe.
-Hill and Greenwood decompressed themselves without serious symptoms after exposure to 6 atm.
+Leonard Erskine Hill and Greenwood decompressed themselves without serious symptoms after exposure to 6 atm.